Kettle

 application, a CLI-driven console application or any combination thereof.
 The default

-initialized, then the default route for the API application becomes to /api
+initialized, then the default route for the API application becomes to /api.
+The web

 application will deliver a placeholder HTML page and the API application will deliver